 - Connecting a variety of display types to create the best view of situational awareness

-Our recorded webinar not only features the Stryke, but also showcases a detailed demonstration of our CineNet software and a question and answer segment from the audience with additional information.
+Our previously recorded webinar not only features the Stryke, but also showcases a detailed demonstration of our CineNet software and a question and answer segment from the audience with additional information.
 Please take a look at the below recording to learn more about our powerful new Stryke video processor.